CaspervanAarle/PHT_Server/README.md

   "config_name": "experiment"
 }
 ```
 A second 'learnconfig' file must be created (to be implemented) or chosen, which includes all hyperparameters for the learning session.
 Manual creation is also possible.
+A regularization term can be added ```"regularization": true``` when SGD optimizer and LogReg model are used
 ```
 {
 	"config_name": "experiment",